christiespeich/Mooberry-Book-Manager/README.txt

 * Thanks to [Kathrin Hamann](https://profiles.wordpress.org/thrakonia) for providing the German translation!

-* Thanks to Yves for providing the French translation!
+* Thanks to Cyrille Sanson-Stern for providing the French translation!

 * Thanks to [Web Hosting Geeks](http://www.webhostinggeeks.com/) for the Serbo-Croatian translation!